 - If you make a complaint on behalf of someone else, complete the relevant consent form so that we can respond to you and disclose confidential details of the patient’s care.
-Investigation will not commence until consent is received.
+The investigation will not commence until consent is received.

 - For queries or difficulties please contact the patient affairs team on 020 7794 0500 ext 33227 or 38263.

 NHS complaints procedure: how we respond to your complaint

 A letter of acknowledgement will be sent to you within three working days.
 Providing we have all relevant information, the investigation will commence.

 Your NHS complaint will then be investigated by the divisional complaints manager, who will speak to the staff involved and contact you to discuss the issues raised and agree how to take matters forward.